GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

    ./tf-wrapper.sh init production
    ./tf-wrapper.sh plan production
    ```
-- In case you face some error related to Source Repo authentication, you need to access your Service Catalog repository `prj-c-mlservice-catalog-ID` `https://source.cloud.google.com/<service_catalog_project_id>/service-catalog` hit the `Clone` button in the right side -> how to setup -> Manually generated credentials and then follow the instructions in the step one `Generate and store your Git credentials`.
+- If you are using Github and you face some error related to Source Repo authentication, you need to access your Service Catalog repository `prj-c-mlservice-catalog-ID` `https://source.cloud.google.com/<service_catalog_project_id>/service-catalog` hit the `Clone` button in the right side -> how to setup -> Manually generated credentials and then follow the instructions in the step one `Generate and store your Git credentials`.
 Then, re-run the previous step again.

 1. Run `validate` and check for violations.